mrsimonemms/gitpod-self-hosted/README.md

 more information.

 This project maintains two tagged versions of the Installer:

-- `nightly`: a daily version, generated from the most recent version at midnight UTC.
+* `nightly`: a daily version, generated from the most recent version at midnight UTC.
 This is also tagged with a date tag, in format `YYYY-MM-DD`.
-- `latest`: a monthly supported version.
+* `latest`: a monthly supported version.
 This is also tagged with a version tag, in a semver-like format `YYYY.MM.<patch>`.
 It is recommended you use this.

 To define your version, set the `GITPOD_INSTALLER_VERSION` environment variable.
 If unset, it will be `latest`.

+## Contributing

+Please see the [contributing guide](CONTRIBUTING.md) for more details.

 ## Roadmap

 The roadmap will largely depend upon the community response to this repository.
 Ideally, I would like to see support for:

-- Amazon Web Services
+* Amazon Web Services
-- Civo Cloud
+* Civo Cloud
-- DigitalOcean
+* DigitalOcean
-- Google Cloud Platform
+* Google Cloud Platform
-- Microsoft Azure
+* Scaleway

-Work on these platform will cost money to get resources spun up.
+Work on these platforms will cost money to get resources spun up.
 If you want me to work on these for your own Gitpod installation, I will only be able to do so if you can provide me an account to cover the cost of creating these resources for testing purposes.

 I'm happy to receive pull requests for these platforms from contributors.
 As above, I will need to be able to test these before they're merged to `main` - pull requests